 If the car has air conditioning, even better.
 Sudden changes in water temperature WILL stress the Goldfish leading to death or disease.

 Most Goldfish have been raised in large outdoor ponds with plenty of room.
 They are then caught, packed into small overcrowded aquariums with less than ideal water quality.

 Assume your new arrival has caught some disease due to stress or is a carrier of a disease.

 Your new arrival should be quarantined in a separate container with a small amount of medication added for two weeks at least before it can be considered clear of disease.
-Plain un-iodized cooking salt is good for this at a 0.3% concentration (3 grams per liter or 1 tablespoon per gallon).
+Aquarium salt is good for this at a 0.3% concentration (3 grams per liter or 1 tablespoon per gallon).
 Goldfish are very tolerant of salt in their water.

 Methylene Blue should be added if there is any scale or fin damage to stop fungal or bacterial attack.